intave/documentation/mechanics/configuration-03-thresholds.md

 ::: warning NOTE
 Additional thresholds are pre-defined, you can not add more or remove existing ones.
+In our example, you could not add a threshold c, or remove threshold a.
 :::

 ### Confidence thresholds